zzell/ke/readme.md

 [8]tophash -> [8]key -> [8]value -> overflowpointer
 ```

+### High ordered functions
+A Higher-Order function is a function that receives a function as an argument or returns the function as output.
+Higher order functions are functions that operate on other functions, either by taking them as arguments or by returning them.

 ## Tools & Ecosystem :bulb:
 ## Go Concurrency :bulb:
 ## Networking :bulb: